 I mention all this as it pretty much typifies where I think we are at with Wells Fargo (WFC) stock right now.
 (Granted, Wells is not in the Dow Jones Industrial Average, but with a $200b market-cap it is pretty big).
 Now, as far as I can see the San Francisco-based bank faces three issues right now – two self-inflicted, the third not so much.

 The first is an account fraud scandal which has dragged on for a while now.
 Essentially, bank employees were opening fictitious accounts without customers’ knowledge, thereby giving the appearance of increased cross-selling of financial products.
 That, in turn, boosted their own sales figures.
 Unfortunately these kinds of corporate culture scandals seem to typify large bank stocks and pop up periodically.

+Anyway, this has so far cost the bank a few billion dollars in legal fees and fines, not to mention the former CEO’s resignation.
+Indeed, total litigation costs of $1.5b in 4Q19 helped drag quarterly earnings down to the $2.8b mark (circa 60¢ per share).
+Not good.
 The second issue concerns its balance sheet.
-Right now the bank has total assets of around $1,900,000m recorded on it.
-No, that’s not a typo – Wells Fargo has $1.9 trillion worth of assets, which is more than the annual GDP of every nation on Earth save the top nine or ten.
+Right now the bank has total assets of around $1.9t recorded on it.
+No, that’s not a typo – Wells Fargo has $1.9 trillion in assets.
 Why exactly is this an issue?
-Well, at the moment Wells has to operate under a Federal Reserve imposed asset cap of $2 trillion until the bank has satisfied regulators’ concerns regarding compliance.
+Well, at the moment Wells has to operate under a Federal Reserve imposed asset cap of $2t until the bank has satisfied regulators’ concerns regarding compliance.

 The Good News